 In July 2020, S&P Global Ratings (S&P) took several rating actions with respect to the Airport's bonds.
 S&P lowered its rating on all the Airport's bonds, except Series 2010A, Series 2018B and Series 2018C, from "A+" to "A".
 S&P maintained its negative outlook on the rating.
-S&P also lowered its joint support long-term rating on the Airport's bonds, Series 2018B and Series 2018C from "AA+/A-1" to "AA/A-1".
+S&P also lowered its joint support long-term rating on the Airport's bonds, Series 2018B and Series 2018C from "A+/A-1" to "A/A/A-1".
 S&P affirmed the respective short-term ratings.
 S&P also lowered its underlying rating on these bonds from "A+" to "A".
 S&P maintained its negative outlook on the underlying rating.
 S&P also affirmed its respective joint support long-term rating and short-term rating of "AA+/A-1" on the Airport's bonds, Series 2010A.
+S&P also affirmed its negative outlook on the underlying rating.
+S&P also affirmed its respective joint support long-term rating and short-term rating of "AA+/A-1" on the Airport's bonds, Series 2010A.
 S&P lowered its underlying rating on these bonds from "A+" to "A".
-S&P maintained its negative outlook on the underlying rating.
+S&P lowered its underlying rating on the section of the advection of the advection of the advection of the advection of the underlying rating on the advection of the advection of the advection of the advection of the underlying rating on these bonds from "A+" to "A".
+S&P lowered its underlying rating.